11 Benefits of Using a POS System

 11. Provides Support When You Need It

-Retailers and restaurant owners are ready to put the COVID-19 pandemic in their rearview.
+Retailers and restaurant owners have been ready to put the COVID-19 pandemic in their rearview for some time now.
 Still, it’s important to remember how POS partners showed up to support their clients with discounts and business advice during the era of social distancing.
-These are just a few examples of how POS companies supported their small clients through the pandemic:

 - Shopify offered 90-day free trials to new customers, and for existing customers, it waived fees for gift cards, curbside pickup, or local delivery software.